danreeves/danreev.es/pages/photography.md

 # Photography

 I shoot on a Minolta SRT 101, a manual 35mm film camera.
-I love the deliberate nature & beautiful images I get in return.
+I love the deliberate nature & beautiful images.